How Implicit Regularization of ReLU Neural Networks Characterizes the Learned Function -- Part I: the 1-D Case of Two Layers with Random First Layer: Abstract

 \section{Abstract}

-Today, various forms of neural networks are trained to perform approximation tasks in many fields.
-However, the solutions obtained are not fully understood.
-Empirical results suggest that typical training algorithms favor regularized solutions.
-These observations motivate us to analyze properties of the solutions found by gradient descent initialized close to zero, that is frequently employed to perform the training task.
-As a starting point, we consider one dimensional (shallow) ReLU neural networks in which weights are chosen randomly and only the terminal layer is trained.
-We show that the resulting solution converges to the smooth spline interpolation of the training data as the number of hidden nodes tends to infinity.
-Moreover, we derive a correspondence between the early stopped gradient descent and the smoothing spline regression.
-This might give valuable insight on the properties of the solutions obtained using gradient descent methods in general settings.
+In this paper, we consider one dimensional (shallow) ReLU neural networks in which weights are chosen randomly and only the terminal layer is trained.
+First, we mathematically show that for such networks $\ell_2$-regularized regression corresponds in function space to regularizing the estimate's second derivative for fairly general loss functionals.
+For least squares regression, we show that the trained network converges to the smooth spline interpolation of the training data as the number of hidden nodes tends to infinity.
+Moreover, we derive a novel correspondence between the early stopped gradient descent (without any explicit regularization of the weights) and the smoothing spline regression.

 \keywords{} \subjclass[]{}